XORBKPT/Energy_Grid_Command_1st-Iteration/README.md

-# Star-Trek-Energy-Game
-Based on the Star Trek 1971 Unix Game running entirely from a Rasberry Pico Pi in Windows Terminal

 Energy Grid Command - A MicroPython Game for Raspberry Pi Pico Overview
 Energy Grid Command is an educational text-based simulation game designed for students learning programming on the Raspberry Pi Pico.
 Inspired by the classic 1971 Star Trek game, this project reimagines the challenge of managing the European energy grid.
 Players assume the role of the Captain of the Energy Star Ship Enterprise, tasked with transforming an aging grid to cope with surging renewable energy, skyrocketing industrial demand, and the rise of electric vehicles (EVs).
 The game runs entirely on the Pico and interacts with a Windows terminal via USB HID, offering an engaging way to explore programming concepts.